-Supplements to this document provide recommendations for deploying Websense filtering and reporting software in networks of different sizes, and also for deploying Websense Content Gateway.
+Supplements to this document provide recommendations for deploying Websense filtering and reporting software in networks of different sizes and in distributed networks, and also for deploying Websense Content Gateway.

 Websense software supports only TCP/IP-based networks.
 If your network uses both TCP/IP and non-IP based network protocols, only users in the TCP/IP portion of the network are filtered.